On proper splinters in positive characteristic: Introduction

 \subsection{$\mcO$-invariance and $D$-invariance of the splinter property}

-The second aim of this paper is to study whether the splinter property, and the related notion of \emph{global $F$-regularity}, is a derived-invariant among smooth projective varieties.
-We say that two smooth projective varieties $X$ and $Y$ over a field $k$ are $D$-equivalent if there is a $k$-linear equivalence $\sfD^b(X) \cong \sfD^b(Y)$ between their bounded derived categories of coherent sheaves.
-Given that a smooth projective splinter, resp.\ a smooth projective globally $F$-regular variety, in positive characteristic is expected to, resp.\ is known to, have big anticanonical divisor (see \cref{conj:splinter_big_anticanonical_class} due to \cite{bhatt_et_al_globally_+_regular_varieties_and_mmp_for_threefolds_in_mixed_char}, resp.\ \cref{prop:gFr-big} due to \cite[Cor.~4.5]{schwede_smith_globally_f_regular_and_log_Fano_varieties}), we obtain the following positive answer\,:
+The second aim of this paper is to study whether the splinter property, and the related notion of \emph{global $F$-regularity}, is a derived invariant among projective varieties.
+We say that two projective varieties $X$ and $Y$ over a field $k$ are $D$-equivalent if there is a $k$-linear equivalence $\sfD^b(X) \cong \sfD^b(Y)$ between their bounded derived categories of coherent sheaves.
+Given that a Gorenstein projective splinter, resp.\ a Gorenstein projective globally $F$-regular variety, in positive characteristic is expected to, resp.\ is known to, have big anticanonical divisor (see \cref{conj:splinter_big_anticanonical_class} due to \cite{bhatt_et_al_globally_+_regular_varieties_and_mmp_for_threefolds_in_mixed_char}, resp.\ \cref{prop:gFr-big} due to \cite[Cor.~4.5]{schwede_smith_globally_f_regular_and_log_Fano_varieties}), we obtain the following positive answer for varieties\,: